 The EQ [Equalizer] is one of the most used tools in the mixing toolbox.
 It can be confusing and maybe even daunting if you are new to music production or audio engineering.
 This post will demystify and explain what EQ in music is, what the components are, how they work, how to EQ instruments & how to use EQ in mixing.

-The EQ [Equalizer] is a software plugin or piece of hardware that allows us to shape a sound by adjusting the gain (volume) of a sound at selected points.
+Ever asked yourself what does EQ stand for?
+Well EQ definition means that it is simply an abbreviation for Equalizer.
+An equalizer is a software plugin or piece of hardware that allows us to shape a sound by adjusting the gain (volume) of a sound at selected points.
 It isn’t some mystical device doing some magical thing.
 It simply is a device that changes the gain of a sound at selected points in that sound.
 First, a couple of EQ definitions before we dive in.

 The range of human hearing goes from 20 Hz (Hertz) to 20,000 Hz (usually referred to as Kilohertz).
 EQs will often display a range bigger than the range that humans can hear.
 Just because we can’t hear it doesn’t mean there isn’t sound beyond our hearing.
 For example, a dog can hear between 67 – 45,000 Hz.

 The specific points [20Hz, 300Hz, kHz] are referred to as frequency points, EQ points, bands or range.
 The range of all frequencies is known as a frequency spectrum.
 So when we EQ a sound we create EQ points along a frequency spectrum.
 These points shape a sound by changing the level [volume].
 If it isn’t totally clear yet, read on!

 More specifically EQ shapes a sound by changing the level of specific areas in the frequency spectrum.
 You can make these changes using filters (more on that in a minute).